Developmint/npm-stats-api/README.md

 ### Get stats with a period of your choice

-Use a constant provided by the NpmStats class to get stats for the last day, week, month or in total.
+Use a constant provided by the NpmStats class to get stats for the last day, week, month, year or in total.
 ``` php
 $npmStats->getStats('jquery', NpmStats::LAST_DAY);
 ```